Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Introduction

 \if 0 \revise{ We notice that there have been a number of systems proposed for host-to-GPU data swapping~\cite{xiao_antman_nodate,choi_memory_nodate,huang_swapadvisor_2020,rhu_vdnn_2016,yu_salus_nodate,peng_capuchin_2020,kim_batch-aware_2020,deepplan_2023, gujarati_serving_2020}.
 These systems, however, are not applicable to serverless inference.
 Prior inference systems, such as DeepPlan~\cite{deepplan_2023} and Clockwork~\cite{gujarati_serving_2020}, require detailed model knowledge for swapping and simply share the execution environment across models.
 However, serverless platforms must ensure resource isolation among various functions and typically possess no model knowledge, as users usually deliver models as black-boxed functions (e.g., container images).
 This calls for an efficient serverless system that renders swapping transparent to users and provides proper isolation.
 In addition, other systems leverage host memory for model training or general-purpose workloads, such as SwapAdvisor~\cite{huang_swapadvisor_2020}, Salus~\cite{yu_salus_nodate}, and HUVM~\cite{choi_memory_nodate}.
 Unlike these systems, serverless inference presents unique performance requirements, i.e., request-level SLOs.
 Achieving these requirements necessitates efficient request scheduling and model management algorithms.
 Therefore, enabling efficient model swapping for serverless inference needs to address both systematic and algorithmic challenges. } \fi

-We present \SysName, a GPU-enabled serverless inference platform that realizes the above design rationale.
-Specifically, \SysName employs a GPU pooling architecture wherein each worker node manages a pool of local GPUs and allows its inference functions to access GPU resources through CUDA API redirection.
-This enables seamless model swapping within a GPU pool, being transparent to users. \SysName proposes three key designs that exploit the characteristics of inference tasks to systematically optimize the model swapping and execution with GPU pooling.
-First, it proposes asynchronous API redirection to avoid frequent synchronizations between the inference functions and the GPU pool, thus effectively eliminating high communication overheads for model inference.
-Second, \SysName leverages pipeline execution to overlap the host-to-GPU model swapping and the inference execution, thereby concealing model swapping costs and reducing end-to-end latency.
-It also leverages high-speed NVLink connections between GPUs for fast model swapping when feasible and beneficial.
-Combined with low-latency API redirection, \SysName can efficiently execute models on any available GPUs.
-We intentionally do not leverage the detailed information (e.g., structure) about the models to meet the typical business requirement for model confidentiality.
-Third, \SysName designs an efficient GPU memory management system to facilitate model swapping and inference execution.
-It automatically tracks the addresses of models as they are swapped even across multiple GPUs, and adjusts each memory access of CUDA APIs accordingly during inference execution.
-It also efficiently organizes and shares memory blocks to avoid high memory allocation overheads, improving overall performance of model swapping.
-Moreover, \SysName ensures resource and fault isolation within its GPU pool.
+Specifically, to realize late binding while being readily-deployable on real-world serverless platforms, \SysName leverages a GPU pooling architecture.
+In this design, each worker node manages a pool of local GPUs and allows its inference functions to access any of these GPUs freely through CUDA API redirection.
+This enables seamless model swapping within a GPU pool and is transparent to users.
+However, this approach also presents three key challenges.

+First, GPU pooling and model swapping incur high communication overhead compared to native execution (i.e., executing a model directly on a GPU).
+To address this challenge, \SysName proposes \emph{asynchronous API redirection} to avoid frequent synchronizations between the inference functions and the GPU pool, eliminating the high communication overheads for model inference. \SysName further utilizes \emph{pipeline execution} to overlap the host-to-GPU model swapping and the inference execution, thereby reducing end-to-end latency.
+It also utilizes high-speed NVLink for fast model swapping between GPUs whenever feasible and beneficial.
+Combined with low-latency API redirection, \SysName can efficiently execute models on any available GPUs. \SysName is intentionally designed to be model-agnostic to meet the confidentiality requirements while being generally applicable to various models, including even large generative models where runtime states (e.g., KV cache) can be managed as part of the model.

+The second challenge is that GPU pooling and model swapping necessitate an efficient GPU memory management system. \SysName designs such a system that automatically tracks the addresses of models as they are swapped across multiple GPUs and adjusts each memory access of CUDA APIs accordingly during inference execution.
+It also efficiently organizes and shares memory blocks to avoid high memory allocation overheads, improving the overall performance of model swapping.
+Additionally, \SysName offers two GPU runtime management modes---runtime sharing and runtime isolation---to meet various needs for resource efficiency and cross-model isolation.